 A solid mobile development agency is not just technicians.
 It is responsible for the way the app is accepted by the public.

-To do that, we need to have a voice and a trust backed by real data and experience.
-In our work, we rely on a variety of tools which help us automate the process.
+To do that, we need to have a voice and trust backed by real data and experience.
+In our work, we rely on a variety of tools that help us automate the process.
 For example, we use standardized version control, unified task management, different staging environment test devices, and visual tools to communicate without detaching from the product.
 Figma allows the design to be created, iterated, discussed, and prepared for implementation without exporting them into other software.

-Overall, the development stage with coding, testing, and deployment takes 160-200 hours or 25 days.
+Overall, the development stage with coding, testing, and deployment takes 160-200 hours (~$9 000) or 25 days.

 Core features of a mobile app

-Friendly UX copy and interface text.
+- Clear UX copy and interface text

-Personalization and smart notifications.
+- Personalization and smart notifications

-Sensitive feedback tracking and timely updates.
+- Sensitive feedback tracking and timely updates

 P.S.
 Don’t conceal your budget

+Finally, the mobile app development costs do not depend on whether we know your real budget or not.
+Rather, your budget is the main reference point for us to help you get what you want and what your users need.
 The value won’t come in cheaper if we don’t know how much you really have and want to pay.
 It will just be a cheaper value.
 At the same time, knowing the budget will help us leverage the features of your app that will bring you money.
 In the words of the great Mike Monteiro: